How to Dye Easter Eggs with Cool Whip

 Eggs soaking in bowl of vinegar.

-The acidity from the vinegar will strip the egg shells of oils and debris, and it will create a chemical reaction with the calcium from the shells that will help them absorb colour better.
-You can always skip this step if you want, but be aware that the colours won’t be as vibrant.
+The acidity from the vinegar will strip the egg shells of oils and debris, and it will create a chemical reaction with the calcium from the shells that will help them absorb color better.
+You can always skip this step if you want, but be aware that the colors won’t be as vibrant.

 Note: You can dilute the vinegar with water to save money.
 One teaspoon of vinegar per ½ cup of water should work just fine.